tifferly/AEM3103Final/README.md

 | -0.5  | 2  |
 | 0.4  | 7.5  |

-  Summarized what was accomplished in this study.
-Describe 2-4 observations from simulating the flight path.
-  Reference the figures below as needed.

   In this study we are interested in investigating the flight properties of a glider.
 This was done by calculating and observing different relationships between flight properties such as range, height, time, velocities, and flight path angles.
   Some observations:
-  - It can be seen in figure 1 that the height vs. range for varying gammas has less variation than height vs. range for varying velocities.
+  1. It can be seen in figure 1 that the height vs. range for varying gammas has less variation than height vs. range for varying velocities.
 It can be seen that higher velocity has a smaller slope and has a peak at around range 3.5m whereas the lower velocity has a higher slope and a trough at around range 3.5m.
 This is also supported by the first graph in figure 2 where 100 iterations are showing th esame variation pattern.
-  - It can also noted that height and range share an inverse relationship with each other always, this is seen in figure 1 and 2.
+  2. It can also be noted that height and range share an inverse relationship with each other always, this is seen in figure 1 and 2.
-  - While all the figures change slightly with each time the script is run, it is seen that figure 3 involving, time derivatives, changes dramatically each time the script is run.
+  3. While all the figures change slightly with each time the script is run, it is seen that figure 3 involving, time derivatives, changes dramatically each time the script is run.

-  *If the analysis falls short of the goal, this is your chance to explain what was done or what were the barriers.*
+  4. There were barriers with this study such as limited flight path angles and velocities tested.
+Random itertaions between and expected range may also not represent flight properties as accurately as actually having tested flight.

   # Code Listing